rbailey5/muzic-bingo/README.md

 # MUZIC Bingo Card Generator

-A simple web based to for created cards for the amazing game of MUZIC Bingo.
+A simple web based tool for created cards for the amazing game of MUZIC Bingo.

 ## How To Guide